 Along the way, he reflects on the residual distrust and deep suspicion of technology amongst the left-leaning humanities and philosophy scholars.
 He sees this as a legacy of what he characterises as the ‘boomer theory’ that arose from opposition amongst the class of ’68 to the Cold War, Vietnam and other horrors seen by theorists of this time to arise from the misapplication of technology and science.
 This knee-jerk opposition to all things technological continues today – fuelled by those still theoretically rooted in (‘tyrannised by’) this generational mindset.
 Bratton frames this as a ‘Manichaean battle’ between a presumed dominance of rationalism, science, technology and war on one hand, and a preferred alternative of intuition, interpretation, culture, allegory, experience and peace on the other.
 This polarisation still clouds current conversations about the politics of AI, how to address issues of climate change, biopolitics and a general capacity to imagine what might come next.

 Bratton also makes the point that this residual technophilla amongst left-leaning intellectuals has collapsed recently into a creeping Sinophilia – evident in many commentators’ current horrified fascination with ‘Chinese AI’, ‘Chinese surveillance’ and other ‘otherings’ of Chinese technosociety.
+As he puts it in the book, we are witnessing a post-Western modernity where “anxieties about technology are projected into anxieties about China”.
 In contrast, Bratton observes that one sensible outcome of the COVID pandemic would be for Western actors to show willingness to learn from East Asian technological processes and practices – not least the handling of the pandemic in countries such as South Korea and Taiwan.

 Extending a theme from his previous book (‘The Stack’), Bratton also stresses the importance of developing “an understanding that the political, cultural, economic conundrums, crises, and circumstances that we find ourselves are inevitably planetary in nature”.
 This stresses the point that any issues around technology and society must be defined, articulated and imagined in planetary terms.
 Here, Bratton reasons that it is not possible (‘by some sort of ontological turn’) to somehow rescale and reduce the complexity of these issues down to the more familiar level of the nation state or other local institutions that we have to hand.
 Instead, we need to ground our discussions of new technology within genuinely connected understandings of the precarious and precious nature of life at a planetary level.
 In a mundane sense, then, this involves a realisation of how even the most ordinary digital practices are inherently related to worldwide concentrations of carbon dioxide, rare-earth minerals and other elemental matters …